Theater

 Prerequisite: at least three previous courses in department.

 A studio course focusing on the artistic decision-making process of stage direction, script analysis, directorial concepts, production designs and hands-on directing experience building on the skills developed in THEAT 232: Stage Direction.
 Students direct a one-act play as the final project for the course.
 Offered annually in the spring semester.
-Also counts toward management studies concentration.
+Also counts toward business and management studies concentration.

 Prerequisite: THEAT 232 and THEAT 240 or THEAT 250.
 THEAT 270 or THEAT 271 recommended.